bwswedberg/maplibre-gl-raster-reprojection/README.md

 | `tileUrlPrefix` | `string` <br> String value which can be used to prefix urls      |
 | `loader`        | `maplibregl.AddProtocolAction` <br> See maplibregl documentation |

+### `epsg4326ToEpsg3857Presets: Partial<CreateProtocolOptions>`

+Preset options for the transformation functions needed to convert EPSG:4326 to EPSG:3857.

 ### Common

 #### `Tile: number[] | [number, number, number]`